dedica-team/nivio/docs/source/schema/Models/ItemDescription.rst

    * - statuses
      - List<map>
      - A list of statuses that works like hardcoded KPIs.
      - optional, defaults to null
      - null
+   * - lifecycle
+     - String
+     - The lifecycle state of an item.
+     - optional, defaults to null
+     - null
    * - tags